Funding for disabled students

 Please submit your request at least seven working days in advance of the event if possible.

-We can generally provide up to six and a half (6.5) hours of PA support throughout your studies.
+We can provide up to 6.5 hours of PA support throughout your studies.
 Support is dependent on staff availability.

 Fees and funding